| |

 you can see clearly that he strives only for the

-during a career spanning more than 20 years.
+spanning more than 30 years.
+His knowledge with

 If you train personally with Neil,